mcJIM173/Intelligent-Machine-Alarm-System/README.md

 # Intelligent-Machine-Alarm-System
 This system was developed by USCC Lab.
 It is deployed within a company's industrial simulation intelligent diagnosis platform.
 The system consists of both software and hardware components.
-The following description focuses only on the software part, and detailed documentation is private.le.
+The following description focuses only on the software part, and detailed documentation is private.

 ## Main.ino